-PART 9 - OCCUPATIONAL SAFETY AND HEALTH
+PART 9 - WORK HEALTH AND SAFETY

-69. OCCUPATIONAL SAFETY AND HEALTH RECORDS
+69. HEALTH AND SAFETY REPRESENTATIVE RECORDS

-Occupational Safety and Health Representative Records
+Health and Safety Representative Records

-- 69.1 The Employer will maintain an Occupational Safety and Health Representative Register. - 69.2 The Occupational Safety and Health Representative Register will record the following information for each representative: - (a) name; - (b) department/ward; - (c) site; - (d) job title/occupation; - (e) date of election as a representative; and - (f) training details on completion of relevant occupational safety and health training courses, including initial and refresher training dates. - 69.3 The Employer will provide detail as per subclause 69.2 to the Union and System Manager every 6 months. - 69.4 On 31 January each year, the System Manager will provide a year to date summary of the Occupational Safety and Health Representative Register for the WA Health System to the Department of Mines, Industry Regulation and Safety Public Sector Labour Relations.
+- 69.1 The Employer will maintain a Health and Safety Representative Register. - 69.2 The Health and Safety Representative Register will record the following information for each representative: - (a) name; - (b) department/ward; - (c) site; - (d) job title/occupation; - (e) date of election as a representative; and - (f) training details on completion of relevant workplace health and safety training courses, including initial and refresher training dates. - 69.3 The Employer will provide detail as per subclause 69.2 to the Union and System Manager every 6 months. - 69.4 On 31 January each year, the System Manager will provide a year to date summary of the Work Health and Safety Representative Register for the WA Health System to the

+Department of Mines, Industry Regulation and Safety - Government Sector Labour Relations.

-Occupational Violence Data
+Workplace Violence Data

-- 69.5 The Employer will, subject to confidentiality and privacy requirements, provide the Union with the following information on a quarterly basis: - (a) occupational violence data; and - (b) data on workplace injuries and diseases as prescribed by regulations 2.4(1) and 2.5(1) of the Occupational Safety and Health Regulations 1996 (WA), including the employee's position, location and nature of the injury or disease.
+- 69.5 The Employer will, subject to confidentiality and privacy requirements, provide the Union with the following information on a quarterly basis: - (a) workplace violence data; and - (b) data on workplace serious injuries or illnesses as prescribed by section 36 of the Work Health and Safety Act 2020 (WA), including the employee's position, location and nature of the injury or disease.